LawRato

 Netherlands The Netherlands, having no tolerance for drug abuse, allows smoking cannabis under strict terms.
 Allowance to sell soft drugs has been given to coffee shops that include 5g of cannabis per day per person for people above the age of 18.

 Brazil The marijuana laws of Brazil were made lenient in 2006.
-The possession of marijuana is not punishable by a jail term in Brazil, however, an individual caught with marijuana possession may have to undergo community service and drug education programs.
+The possession of marijuana is not punishable by a jail term in Brazil, however, if an individual is caught with marijuana possession, he may need to undergo community service and drug education programs.

 Peru It is allowed for individuals to carry 8gm of marijuana or 2gm of its derivatives for immediate personal consumption in Peru.
 In 2017, it also allowed cannabis oil to be produced, imported and commercialized for medical use.